E.Coli | Preventing Cross-Contamination

 - Including movable and/or temporary premises and premises used primarily as a private house

-Why should you and your staff take the Control of Cross Contamination course?
+Why take the E.Coli 01547 Preventing Cross Contamination course?

 The food hygiene legislation requires Food Business Operators (FBOs) to put in place food safety management procedures based on the HACCP principles.
 This is a broader topic this is covered in our HACCP course.